Symptoms of Post Traumatic Stress Disorder & C-PTSD

 - Difficulty feeling positive emotions, such as happiness or satisfaction

-It’s worth noting too that a diagnosis of C-PTSD includes the symptoms of PTSD, but also has 3 additional categories of symptoms: difficulties with emotional regulation, an impaired sense of self-worth, and interpersonal problems.
+A diagnosis of C-PTSD includes the same symptoms of PTSD, but also has 3 additional categories of symptoms: difficulties with emotional regulation, an impaired sense of self-worth, and interpersonal problems such as:

 Hello!
 Did you find this information useful?